ImRuchiShah/SprocketCentral-Data-Analysis/README.md

 Sprocket Central is a company that specializes in high-quality bikes and cycling accessories.

 #### Goal:
-The marketing team of the organisation is looking to otimise its marketing strategy by analysing their existing customer dataset to determine customer trends and behaviour.
+The marketing team of the organisation is to optimise its marketing strategy by analysing their existing customer dataset to determine customer trends and behaviour.

-The aim is to analyze and recommend 1000 customers that Sproket Central should target using three datasets.
+The aim is to analyze and recommend 1000 customers that Sproket Central should target.

 #### Dataset:
 The client provided KPMG with 3 datasets:

 - Customer Demographic
 - Customer Addresses
-- Transactions data in the past 3 months
+- Transactions data

 #### Tasks to be performed:
 To assess the quality of their data; as well as make recommendations on ways to clean the underlying data and mitigate these issues.